Mhmd-Husseini/real-estate-client/README.md

 >
 > In addition to the website, a desktop app is designed to give administrators full control over the website and provide in-depth analytics.
 >
-> Lebanon RealEstate Insights is your gateway to the Lebanese real estate market.
+> Lebanon Real Estate Insights is your gateway to the Lebanese real estate market.
 Whether you're looking to buy your dream property, sell your current one, or gain valuable insights into the market trends, we've got you covered.

 ### User Stories
 - As a user, I want to signup and signin with my google account, so I can easily register and access the website's features.